 Applications can write their own log files: Allowed for any application which is allowed to write files.

-Disk usage for each application is limited: Each application writes to its own file system as in the Robustness design.
+Disk usage for each application is limited: Each application must have its storage usage restricted by the system.

 What existing debug and logging systems are relevant to do background research on?